Insurance Coverage and Assistance

-We administer insurance for international students, eligible graduate student assistants, and graduate and professional students in health sciences.
+We serve as liaisons between insurance providers and international students, eligible graduate student assistants, and graduate and professional students in health sciences.

 Other students have the option to stay on their parents’ insurance or purchase a plan through the Washington Health Benefit Exchange.

 Help navigating your insurance options

 WSU students can contact our billing office to get help with:

 - Exploring options for health insurance coverage

 - Enrolling in WSU student insurance plans and the Washington Health Benefit Exchange